Gestation crate: Welfare issues

 Animal welfare advocates regard the use of gestation crates as one of the most inhumane features of intensive animal production.

-Temple Grandin of Colorado State University's Department of Animal Science said in 2007: "... basically you're asking a sow to live in an airline seat."
+Temple Grandin, professor of Animal Sciences at Colorado State University, said in 2007: "... basically you're asking a sow to live in an airline seat."

+A 1997 report of the Scientific Veterinary Committee of the European Union, noted that because "overall welfare appears to be better when sows are not confined throughout gestation, sows should preferably be kept in groups."

+Aggression

-Pork producers argue that gestation crates are needed because sows that are housed together in pens will fight, injuring or killing their fellow penmates.
-The same effect could be achieved with larger pens that kept the animals separate, but allowed them more freedom of movement.
+Pork producers argue that gestation crates are needed because sows that are housed together in pens will fight; however, reduced aggression can also be achieved with larger pens that kept the animals separate, but allowed them more freedom of movement.
 There are also other ways of reducing, but not eliminating, aggression besides gestation crates.
-These include eliminating overcrowding, not mixing pigs from different litters, providing straw or other bedding material, and providing sufficient food that not only meets nutritional needs but satisfies the appetite.
+These include eliminating overcrowding, not mixing pigs from different litters, providing straw or other bedding material, and providing sufficient food that not only meets nutritional needs but satisfies pigs' appetites.
 Other important means to reduce aggression among sows rely on alternative feeding methods, as many sows will compete with each other for food.
 These include trickle feeding systems, individual feeding stalls, and electronic sow feeding equipment, all of which resolve feed competition among pigs.

-Early veterinary studies seemed to support the use of gestation crates.
-According to the U.S. National Pork Producers Council, which promotes pork as a food product and is a leading proponent of gestation crates, the American Veterinary Medical Association "recognize[s] gestation stalls and group housing systems as appropriate for providing for the well-being of sows during pregnancy."
-While the practice of immobilizing the animals in crates limits fighting, it subsequently increases the animals' stress levels, causing other health problems.
-The American Association of Swine Veterinarians adopted a position statement in 2002 specifying five standards of sow welfare and concluding, "Current scientific literature indicates that individual gestation stalls meet each of the aforementioned, provided the appropriate level of stockmanship is administered."

-The Washington Post reported in 2001 that researchers have not found sows in gestation crates to have elevated levels of stress hormones.
-The paper notes that this suggests their overall health is not compromised.
-Some producers in Europe use a "free access" maternity pen configuration in which sows are in individual pens for the first four weeks of pregnancy but can "unlock" the stall by backing out and entering a common area.
-The producers observed that pregnant pigs will stay in the individual pens more than 90 percent of the time, and return to the same stall more than 90 percent of the time.